alemart/surgescript/docs/engine/actor.md

 `actionSpot`: [Vector2](/engine/vector2) object.

-A shortcut to `animation.actionSpot`: the action spot spot of the current animation.
+A shortcut to `animation.actionSpot`: the action spot spot of the [current animation](#animation).
 Coordinates are given in pixels.
-If the sprite is flipped, the action spot is automatically flipped relative to the center of the animation frame.
+If the sprite is flipped, the action spot is automatically flipped relative to the [hot spot](/engine/animation#hotspot) of the current animation.

 *Available since:* Open Surge 0.6.0